awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 ## Managing Access to Database Activity Streams<a name="DBActivityStreams.ManagingAccess"></a>

-Any user with appropriate AWS Identity and Access Management \(IAM\) role privileges for Database Activity Streams can create, start, stop, and modify the activity stream settings for a DB cluster\.
+Any user with appropriate AWS Identity and Access Management \(IAM\) role privileges for database activity streams can create, start, stop, and modify the activity stream settings for a DB cluster\.
 These actions are included in the audit log of the stream\.
 For best compliance practices, we recommend that you don't provide these privileges to DBAs\.

-You set access to Database Activity Streams using IAM policies\.
+You set access to database activity streams using IAM policies\.
 For more information about Aurora authentication, see [Identity and Access Management in Amazon Aurora](UsingWithRDS.IAM.md)\.
 For more information about creating IAM policies, see [Creating and Using an IAM Policy for IAM Database Access](UsingWithRDS.IAMDBAuth.IAMPolicy.md)\.

 **Example Policy to Allow Configuring Database Activity Streams**
-To give users fine\-grained access to modify activity streams, use the service\-specific operation context key `rds:ConfigureDBActivityStreams` in an IAM policy\.
+To give users fine\-grained access to modify activity streams, use the service\-specific operation context keys `rds:StartActivityStream` and `rds:StopActivityStream`  in an IAM policy\.
 The following IAM policy example allows a user or role to configure activity streams\.

 ```
 {